DamoM73/python-oop-with-deepest-dungeon/stage_7.md

 - `if Enemy.get_num_of_enemy() == 0:` &rarr; checks if the **class variable** is `0`
 - `print("You have slain all the enemies.
 You are victorious!")` &rarr; displays a victory message
 - `running = False` &rarr; readies to finish the game by exiting the main loop.

+## Testing

+Now time to test our code.

+**Predict** what you think will happen, then run your code.
+Make sure that you test that the player wins when they have defeated all the enemies.